Hex (board game): Published games

-Initially in 1942, Hein distributed the game, which was then called Polygon, in the form of 50-sheet game pads.
+The game was first published by Hein under the name Polygon in the Danish newspaper Politiken on 26 December 1942.
+It was distributed in the form of 50-sheet game pads.
 Each sheet contained an 11×11 empty board that could be played on with pencils or pens.

 In 1952, Parker Brothers marketed a version of the game under the name "Hex", and the name stuck.
 Parker Brothers also sold a version under the "Con-tac-tix" name in 1968.
 Hex was also issued as one of the games in the 1974 3M Paper Games Series; the game contained a 5+1/2 × 8+1/2 in 50-sheet pad of ruled Hex grids.

 Hex is currently published by Nestorgames in a 11×11 size, a 14×14, and a 19×19 size.

 Shannon's Hex machine

 About 1950, Claude Shannon and E. F. Moore constructed an analog Hex playing machine, which was essentially a resistance network with resistors for edges and light bulbs for vertices.
 The move to be made corresponded to a certain specified saddle point in the network.
 The machine played a reasonably good game of Hex.
 Later, researchers attempting to solve the game and develop Hex-playing computer algorithms emulated Shannon's network to create strong computer players.